AndrewWPhillips/eggql/TUTORIAL.md

 ### Resolver Functions and Arguments

 In GraphQL the server code that processes a query is called a **resolver**.
 In the above example the "resolver" for the `hero` query was just a `Character` struct.
 A more useful and more common thing is for a resolver to be a function (technically a Go **closure**).
-Using functions for resolvers has advantages, it allows:
+Using functions for resolvers has advantages, as it allows:

 * efficiency, since the function is not executed unless or until it's specific data is required
 * use of values which are initially unknown or dynamic (eg random numbers as in the README example)
-* recursive queries (eg friends of friends of ...), which can't be pre-computed (without infinite recursion :)
+* recursive queries (eg friends of friends of ...), which can't be pre-computed (without infinite recursion)
 * resolvers can take arguments that can modify or refine the results returned

 It's the last advantage that we look at here - resolver arguments.
 As an example we can change the `hero` resolver to be a function that takes a parameter specifying which episode we want the hero for.
-So now instead of the `Hero` field simply being a `Character` object it is now a function that _returns_ a `Character`.
+So instead of the `Hero` field just being a `Character` object it is now a function that _returns_ a `Character`.

 ```Go
 type Query struct {
 	Hero func(episode int) Character `egg:"hero(episode=2)"`
 }
 ```
-This also shows our first use of the **egg: key** stored in the `Hero` field's **tag string**.
+This also shows our first use of the **egg: key** taken from the `Hero` field's **tag string**.
 This sort of metadata in Go can be attached to any field of a struct by adding a string after the field declaration.

-(Note that these strings usually use back-quotes (\`) rather than double-quotes (") so we don't have to _escape_ the double quotes within the string.)
-The options in the `egg:` key's data are comma-separated (using a similar format to json:, xml:, etc tag keys).
+You can have several (comma-separated) options in the tag string but the first one is the most important as it allows you to specifiy the resolver name, its type, and it's arguments (name/type/default value)
 The first option in the `egg:` metadata is the resolver name - in this case `hero`.
 We don't really need to supply the name, in this case, as it defaults to the field name (`Hero`) with the first letter converted to lower-case.

 In brackets after the name (eg. `(episode=2)`) are the resolver argument(s).
 The number of arguments (comma-separated) in the `args` option must match the number of function parameters (except that the function may also include an initial `context.Context` parameter as discussed later).
 The names of the argument(s) must be given in the `args` (in this case there is just one called `episode`) and you can also give an optional default value (in this case `2`).
 [Technical note: you always need to supply a name since we can't obtain the argument name from the `Hero` function parameter name as Go reflection only provides the types of function parameters not their names.]

 Here is a complete program with the `Hero` resolver.
 Note that I changed the `Hero()` function to return a pointer to `Character`; this allows us to return a null value when an invalid episode number has been provided as the argument.
-(I could have instead changed the resolver function to return a 2nd `error` value as we will see later.)
+A better way than returning NULL (as we will see soon) is to have the resolver function return a 2nd `error` value, but the official Star Wars server returns NULL like this.

 ```Go
 package main